 Here's five common elements typical of the boho chic decorating style for your next event.

-Communal long wooden dining tables are the ideal furniture option, whether they're low-slung picnic tables for guests to dine seated on rugs and cushions, on pallet benches strewn with blankets, bentwoods or bamboo chairs.
+Communal table Communal long wooden dining tables are the ideal furniture option, whether they're low-slung picnic tables for guests to dine seated on rugs and cushions, on pallet benches strewn with blankets, bentwoods or bamboo folding chairs.
 Ideally the wood of the communal table is stunning enough in its own right to be freely exposed, even if partially covered by a macrame table runner.
-But the antithesis of boho chic is the traditional round banquet table, even more so if it white plastic.
+But the antithesis of boho chic is the traditional round banquet table, even more so if it is white plastic.

-Virtually every boho chic look involves some kind of animal-related feature.
+Animal elements Virtually every boho chic look involves some kind of animal-related feature.
 The decorating style commonly includes antlers as centrepieces and/or feathers adorning the foliage; less often, but just as effectively, it employs skulls or taxidermy.

 Think fins, fur, feathers, scales, horns and leather.
 It can refer to animals with napkins and tablecloths made of, or printed with, faux fur.